SukeLuo/SukeLuo.github.io/dataviz3.md

 In this sketch, I put different data into two separate graphs, so they have clearer labels on the y-axis.
 I change the color of home value from 2000 into grey, since I want to highlight the drastical home value increase in 2016.
 My redesign version have clean backgrounds now after I remove some grids line.
 The different data would not interfere with each other since their labels of the y-axis are not in the same unit.
 The original data visualization mixed the value and percentage together.
 I think it is a little bit confusing and mislead.
 So I  change the titles for both graph, one focus on numbers of home value, another focus on the percentage changes.
 I think this change will make the audience feel that the graph is clean and the contents are clear and intuitive.

 ## 3. Test the Solution
+My participants are all from CMU and they are in their 20's.
+I adopted the seed questions from assignment requirement:

+- Can you tell me what you think this is?

+- Can you describe to me what this is telling you?

+- Is there anything you find surprising or confusing?

+- Who do you think is the intended audience for this?

+- Is there anything you would change or do differently?

+Here's the feedback I got from them:

 ![](/sketch2.jpg)